electronegativity and bond character

 K-F

-From the table above you can see that bonds which we may always have considered as purely ionic such as Na-Cl have a fairly large degree of covalent character in them and bonds such as N-H which we might assume to be covalent have a fairly large amount of ionic character in them.
+From the table above you can see that bonds which we may always have considered as purely ionic such as Na-Cl do in fact have a fairly large degree of covalent character in them and bonds such as N-H which we might assume to be covalent have a fairly large amount of ionic character in them.

 Ionic Polar covalent Covalent